 The barn was being turned into a conference center, and wooden slats covered the window openings.
 The slats were cut out, and single-hung windows were hand fabricated using old glass original to the farm.
 The slats are visible on the left of the barn.

 The Inn at Fordhook.
-Full window restoration was done on all the windows.
+Full window restoration was done on some of the windows.
 Custom wood and screen storm window panels were hand made with interchangeable glass and screen panels.

 The Fountain House,Doylestown, PA,circa 1758.
 Listed on the National Register of Historic Places.
 CLEARFIX was contracted to fully restore the windows on the 2nd, 3rd and 4th floors.